OpenTOSCA/tosca-yaml-plugins/README.md

    cd app
    yarn start
 ```

-Build and start VSCode extension
+Build and install self contained VSCode extension
 ```
    cd vs-code-extension/
    yarn install
+   vsce package
-   code .
+   code --install-extension ToscaYaml-1.0.0.vsix
 ```
-Press F5 in the VSCode instance to launch the extension
+The VSCode package includes the language server

 ## Limitations
 As of right now "Description" key-value pairs do not work.
-And some parts of the TOSCA standard still have to be added to the grammar.
+And some parts of the TOSCA standard still have to be added to the grammar in the language server.